amin-IT/Firetik/README.md

 name="InstallFireholList" on-event=ReplaceFirehol \
 start-date=jan/01/1970 start-time=08:56:27

-#Thanks for Joshaven for sharing his automated script and to Firehol.org for sharing their list of malicious IPs
+#Thanks to Joshaven for sharing his automated script and to Firehol.org for sharing their list of malicious IPs